-This course is part two of the two-course cantillation program.
-It is an in-depth study of Eastern European cantillation for Shalosh Regalim, Esther, and Eikah.
+This course is part three of the three-course cantillation program.
+It is an in-depth study of Eastern European cantillation for Shalosh Regalim and Esther.
 In addition to learning the history, function, and art of cantillation, participants will work to demonstrate a proficiency in recognizing and chanting the various cantillation phrases for these three tropes.
-Please note that while this class meets twice a week, it will provide only three credits based on its reduced classroom hours, class will not meet certain weeks.
 (The specific schedule will be clear on the course syllabus) This course is open to both rabbinical and cantorial students.
-(3 credits) Typically offered every other summer trimester.
+(2 credits) Typically offered every other summer trimester.